Ngā mema o te paewhiri amuamu me ngā tari Disputes panel members and agencies

 Mobile: 0274 777 408

-A barrister since 1967, David Carden practises exclusively in dispute resolution.
-David is currently the Chair of the Health Practitioners Disciplinary Tribunal.
-He has chaired many Tribunal Hearings and written decisions for the Tribunal on disciplinary matters in health professions.
+David Carden practises exclusively in dispute resolution, having been a barrister for many years.
+David has been the Chair of the Health Practitioners Disciplinary Tribunal and has chaired many Tribunal Hearings and written decisions for the Tribunal on disciplinary matters in health professions.
 He was a Weathertight Homes Resolution Services adjudicator for three and a half years, adjudicating 86 claims.
-Since appointment to the Retirement Villages Disputes Panel, David has conducted several hearings and written decisions on disputes raised.
+Since appointment to the Retirement Villages Disputes Panel, he has conducted several hearings and written decisions on disputes raised.

 David has conducted adjudications under the Construction Contracts Act 2002, and many cases as arbitrator and mediator.